Skip to main content

 Sink an Avro topic

-Suppose you have a topic students with messages in Avro format and schemas stored in Karapace.
+The topic students contains messages in Avro format, with schemas stored in Karapace.

 Connector configuration: